msu-cse-outreach/msu-cse-outreach.github.io/index.md

 ## Mission

 We aim to broaden participation in computing and engineering among K-12 students in Michigan and beyond.
-Near-peer university-student mentors engage K-12 students in face-to-face and virtual programs to build excitement around the rapidly growing fields of information technology, data science, and software engineering and confidence in their ability to learn.
+Near-peer university-student mentors engage K-12 students in face-to-face and virtual programs to build excitement around the rapidly growing fields of information technology, data science, and software engineering and to equip them with the skills and confidence.

-We work to reduce barriers to entry in these fields that disproportionately affect students with roots in Black, Latinx, Native American, or underserved communities or who identify as female or LGBTQIA+.
+We work to reduce barriers to entry in these fields that disproportionately affect Black, Latine, Native American, and underserved communities, women, and members of LGBTQIA+ communities.

 ## Programs